Zer02z2/energy-tools/README.md

 # Energy-tools

-This is a collection of energy-related tools/research/projects for the Energy class taught at ITP NYU.
+This is a collection of energy-related tools/research/projects for the Energy class at ITP NYU.

 ## Kinetic energy